Edward Ray Sloan: Life and education

 He was born March 12, 1883, in Seward County, Nebraska, his family then moved to Sheridan County, Kansas in 1886.

 He lived in a sod house until he was 17 and attended public school in Sheridan County.

-He obtained his a degree in 1904 from Campbell College School of Law in Holton, Kansas, and Washburn College Law School in 1905.
+He obtained his degree in 1904 from Campbell College School of Law in Holton, Kansas, and Washburn College Law School in 1905.
 He was admitted to the bar with fifty other students in June 1905, only one of which was a woman.

 He was married to Miss Julia L. Write at her home in Norton, Kansas January 24, 1906.

 He was a Methodist and on occasion spoke to church groups on subject such as "Christianity and Law" and "The Trail of Christ".

 Career

 He was elected as the Sheridan County attorney at the end of 1904 before passing the Bar, and then re-elected for a further two terms, all the time running his own private practice in Hoxie, Kansas.

 He set up a new law firm July 1911 with Guy L. Hursh called the Holton law firm of Hursh & Sloan.

 Sloan was appointed the Holton city attorney in April 1912 and held the position for 19 years.
-He gave a speech to Democrats in Topeka, Kansas Monday February 23, 1920 on "Congress Failing the Nation", which caused a number of prominent members impressed with his abilities as a statesman and an orator to urge him to run for Congress and represent them in Washington - he positively declined.
+He gave a speech to Democrats in Topeka, Kansas Monday February 23, 1920 on "Congress Failing the Nation", which caused a number of prominent members impressed with his abilities as a statesman and an orator to urge him to run for Congress and represent them in Washington – he positively declined.

 He was a member of the Kansas House of Representatives for three terms, from 1923 until 1929.

-He then setup a law firm in Topeka, Kansas called Sloan, Hamilton and Sloan in 1930 with his younger brother Floyd Sloan and W. Glenn Hamilton.
+He then set up a law firm in Topeka, Kansas called Sloan, Hamilton and Sloan in 1930 with his younger brother Floyd Sloan and W. Glenn Hamilton.

 When John Marshall died in March 1931 leaving his supreme court position empty neither party nominated and no one filed so the position was missed in the elections.
 When it was realised by the Kansas Bar Association that any qualified man who started a write-in vote campaign could take the seat the president Gilbert Frith urged member of the bar to have Justice Sloan, a Democrat, written in.

 So then in April 1931 Governor Woodring appointed Sloan to the Kansas Supreme Court, where he served the remaining 21 months of the unexpired term.

 He announced in May 1932 that he would not run for a second term stating that he would return to private practice of the end of the current term.